 A 3.5-inch, 1.44 MB, diskette drive, a hard disk drive, and a CD-ROM drive are installed in three of the drive bays in your computer.
 Additional bays provide space for optional devices.
-Refer to the IntelliStation Z Pro User Guide for information about available bays, the types of drives they support.
-Refer to Installing Options in Your IntelliStation Z Pro for instructions on installing drives.
+Refer to Installing Options in Your IntelliStation M Pro for information about available bays, the types of drives they support, and how to install drives in them.